When Not Falling Apart Became Success

 • Holding ground can matter more than gaining it

-Support exists here because life doesn't always move forward in visible ways.
+Support exists here because life does not always move forward in obvious ways.

 Sometimes it just needs to stay upright.